Site icon Vishwa Khabar

 Family and Personal Life

 Shukla is married to Dr. Kamna Mishra, a dentist and his childhood classmate.
 Together, they have a son.
-During his mission, Kamna and his family were frequently seen in media, proudly following his updates and celebrating his return.
+During his mission, Kamna and his family were frequently seen in the media, proudly following his updates and celebrating his return.
 Emotional images of his parents waving the Indian flag as he emerged from the capsule captivated the nation.

 National Applause and Future Vision